You are here

 Tax on indirect sales

-Withholding of payments abroad
+Withholding rates for payments abroad

-Deductibility of tax payments
+Deductible tax payments

 Special regime of mega-investments

-Taxpayers making new investments in Colombia with a value of 30,000,000 TUV (around US$ 330 million) or more that generate at least 250 direct jobs may access the following benefits:
+Anyone making new investments in Colombia with a value equal to or greater than 30,000,000 UVT (around US$ 330M) that generate at least 400 direct jobs (the requirement for 250 jobs is kept only for projects with a high technological component) may be eligible for the following benefits:

-Presumptive income tax will not be applied.
+• Imputed income tax will not be applicable;

-Regime for Colombian holding companies
+Special regime for Colombian holding companies